Comment on page

-At the present time, we operate data centres in the United Kingdom and our Disaster Recovery site is located in Germany.
+At the present time, we operate data centers in the United Kingdom, and our Disaster Recovery site is located in Germany.

 Keepnet has an on-premise installation that gives the ability to host the product in your own environment.
-Moreover, it is possible to host it on Google Cloud, Microsoft Azure, and any other virtualisation platform.
-Please get in touch with us at [email protected] for any question.
+Moreover, it is possible to host it on Google Cloud, Microsoft Azure, and any other virtualization platform.
+Please get in touch with us at [email protected] for any questions.

 Download our ISO 27001 certificate.

-ISO/IEC 27017 is a standard created for cloud service providers and users for securing the cloud-based environment and minimising the potential risk of a security incident.
-This standard is designed to assist in the recommendation and implementation of controls for cloud-based organisations.
-This is not only relevant to organisations which store information in the cloud, but also for providers which offer cloud-based services to other companies that may have sensitive information.
+ISO/IEC 27017 is a standard created for cloud service providers and users to secure the cloud-based environment and minimize the potential risk of a security incident.
+This standard is designed to assist in the recommendation and implementation of controls for cloud-based organizations.
+This is relevant not only to organizations that store information in the cloud but also to providers which offer cloud-based services to other companies that may have sensitive information.

 CFE-20-35188-01 - Keepnet Labs - 27017-Cert - Issue 1.pdf

 ISO 27018 is the first international standard developed particularly for data privacy in the cloud.
 According to the International Organization for Standardization (ISO), the purpose of this standard is to establish “commonly accepted control objectives, controls, and guidelines for implementing measures to protect Personally Identifiable Information (PII).”
 ISO 27018 defines best practices for information security management on the cloud.
 ISO 27018 adds new guidelines, enhancements, and security controls to the ISO/IEC 27001 and ISO/IEC 27002 standards, which help cloud service providers better manage the data security risks unique to PII in cloud computing.